Jacksonville Zoo and Gardens: History

-Management and finance
+Management and finances

 The Jacksonville Zoological Society began managing the zoo on June 21, 1971.
 Originally consisting of only the seven members appointed by Mayor Tanzler, the society now consists of 85 of the city's most influential leaders.
 There are currently thirty Board of Trustees members, with sixteen honorary members.
 The board conducts business regarding the zoo in the name of the society.

 The City of Jacksonville contracts with the society to manage all phases of the operation of the zoo.
 All property, including land, animals and equipment, belong to the city; in turn, the city contributes an annual subsidy to offset some of the zoo's operating expenses.
 All other zoo expenses are paid through revenues earned from admissions, concession sales, memberships, the Animal Care Club program, the Annual Fund, sponsorships, grants, and fundraising events.

 Current exhibits

-African exhibits
+Africa Loop

-The northern part of the zoo is dominated by a series of African exhibits.
+The northern parts of the zoo are dominated by a series of African-themed exhibits.

 River Valley Aviary

-The aviary opened in April 1996 and houses a mixture of African, South American, and Asia wildlife.
-The enclosure has over 9000 sqft for the birds to fly about and is highlighted by a large waterfall at one end of the exhibit.
-The aviary features ibises, waterfowl, storks and other African birds.
-In late 2008, the zoo began to add Asian animals to the aviary, including a muntjac and a Victoria crowned pigeon.
-A breeding pair of saddle-billed storks live in the enclosure.
-The zoo was just the sixth in the US to successfully breed this species.
+Opening as Birds of the Rift Valley in April 1996, the River Valley Aviary has over 9000 sqft for the birds to fly freely around visitors and a large waterfall at one end of the exhibit.
+As of 2025, this walkthrough aviary features ibises, waterfowl, storks and other African birds.

+In late 2008, the zoo attempted to add Asian animals into the aviary, which included a muntjac and a Victoria crowned pigeon (this was later discontinued).
+For a time, a breeding pair of saddle-billed storks once lived within the aviary.
+As a result, the zoo was then the sixth in the US to successfully breed this species.

-To the side of the main aviary is the Ruzizi Streambank.
-A Verreaux's eagle-owl along with other smaller African birds are found there.
+Exiting out of the main aviary, directly adjacent is the Ruzizi Streambank, which consists of two side aviaries for smaller birds, including the endangered Northern Bald Ibis.